U.S. Crude Prices Climb After Data Shows Drop in Supplies

-U.S. crude prices climbed Wednesday after government data showed that oil supplies in the U.S. fell last week, surprising market participants who had been bracing for an increase.
+U.S. crude prices climbed to fresh three-year highs Wednesday after government data showed that oil supplies in the U.S. fell last week, surprising market participants who had been bracing for an increase.

 Continue Reading Below